alloin/alloin.org/pages/home/default.md

 welcome to alloin.org

-On this website you will find code-snippets, tutorials, demo's, examples,... from project I have worked on.
+On this website you will find code-snippets, tutorials, demo's, examples,... of project I have worked on.

 Some subjects you will find here: HTML, CSS, PHP, Python, Javascript, Machine Learning, Reinforced Learning, Artificial Intelligence, Image Editting, Processing and Manipulation,...